MariaBarros/rino-ski-code-challenge/README.md

 In order to test the code I've written some tests.
 These tests are hosted in the spec directory.
 I you want to see the result of these tests you can type - for example - ``http://localhost:5000/testRunner.html `` in your browser.

 ### Running the game
+For running the game I needed to configurate a HTTP server, and to define a request manager.
+The first one is in the ``web.js`` file, and the second one is in the ``server.js`` file.
 For running the game locally, run:

 ``node web.js``